 If the CUBE file contains topological information, the distribution of the performance metric across the topology can be examined using the topology view.
-Furthermore, the display is augmented with a source-code display that shows the position of a call site in the source code.

 As performance tuning of parallel applications usually involves multiple experiments to compare the effects of certain optimization strategies, CUBE includes a feature designed to simplify cross-experiment analysis.
 The CUBE algebra [?] is an extension of the framework for multi-execution performance tuning by Karavanic and Miller [?] and offers a set of operators that can be used to compare, integrate, and summarize multiple CUBE data sets.
 The algebra allows the combination of multiple CUBE data sets into a single one that can be displayed and examined like the original ones.